plaidpants/ANKH-VR/README.md

 https://bitbucket.org/mcmagi/ultima-exodus/downloads/u4-voyd-music-12.zip

-Move the gog.com save files created above after running the game at least once from the install folder cloud_saves directory to the root of the ultima 4 install directory or other game save files you would like to use.
+Move any game save files you would like to use to the root of the ultima 4 install directory.

 MONSTERS.SAV

 OUTMONST.SAV

 PARTY.SAV

-Download the appropriate AVATAR.bps patch file for your system from the link below and copy it to the ultima 4 install directory
+Download the appropriate AVATAR.bps & TITLE.bps patch file for your system from the link below and copy them to the ultima 4 install directory

 https://github.com/plaidpants/u4-decompiled/releases